-While women soldiers in the Irag/Afghanistan wars were never in combat MOS’ (military occupation specialty), about 208 women died.
-If a woman was not in combat, how did she die?
+While women soldiers in the Iraq/Afghanistan wars were never in combat MOS’ (military occupation specialty), approximately 208 women died.
+If these women were not in combat, how did they die?

 As regulars to this blog know me, I was in the military and police force.
 Being a Christian, I was staunch in the view that women (to include myself) should not occupy a combat MOS (like infantry).
 So, I became an analyst, sitting at a desk.
 I signed my life away for eight years at the needs (i.e. whims) of the Army.
 I soon was headed out to…wait for it… B.C.T.

 While there, we learned how to function within a military unit.
 We learned hand to hand combat, we physically trained, we learned how to shoot rifles, and guys wrestled girls.
 We went through a gas chamber, slept out in the field, learned infantry tactics, ruck marched, got yelled at, did more pushups and sit-ups.
 So much for a non-combat job.

 In my naivete, I never put two and two together.